nanderson815/atlanta-triathlon-club/src/pages/atc-coaches/index.md

       Atlanta for over 15 years and giving back to this community since joining ATC in 2010.
     image: /img/13775901_506617006208633_4879532389543617675_n.jpeg
-  - about: >-
-      Lucy has been a member of ATC since 2021 and will embark on her first year of coaching in 2025.
-Growing up in an active family, Lucy has been involved in sports from a young age.
-Her journey into running began in 2018 after graduating college, when she couldn’t afford a gym membership.
-      What started as a cheap way to stay fit quickly turned into a passion.
-      Despite initially struggling to run for more than 10 minutes, she signed up for her first 5k and never looked back!

-      Joining the club in 2021, Lucy was immediately captivated by the challenging and exhilarating nature of triathlons.
-Since then, she has completed two 70.3 Ironman races and numerous road races, ranging from 5k to full marathons.

-      As someone who took up running as an adult, Lucy takes pride in helping others who are also starting from scratch.
-She loves witnessing athletes discover their competitive spirit and push themselves to achieve their full potential.
-Lucy believes that while crossing the finish line is an individual accomplishment, the journey to get there is a collective effort.
-She enjoys running along the Chattahoochee in her free time and is always eager to share her journey from a non-runner to an endurance athlete with others!
-    name: |-
-      Lucy Olliff
-      Co-Head Track Coach
-    image: /img/lucy-atc-pic-.jpeg
-  - name: |
-      Steve Simonsen
-      Bike Coach
-    image: /img/2017-02-01-green-gobbler-race-pic.jpg
-    about: >-
-      Steve has been competing in triathlons and bicycling races for over 10 years.
-He's raced on- and off-road triathlons up to the 70.3 distance, and in bike events including road, TT, gravel, and mountain bike races.
-Steve is fascinated by the technological side of cycling and is forever tinkering with his bikes to eke out any additional advantage.

-      Steve has been part of ATC for five years, and is steadfast in believing Thursday Night Hill Repeats are the best workout out there.
-Outside of ATC Steve is a dad to two teens, husband, and a helluva engineer.
   - name: |-
       Rogue Hale
       Co-Head Thursday Night Bike Hill Repeats Coach